Mark Latham: Labor member of Parliament

 In January 1994, Latham was elected at a by-election to the House of Representatives for the Sydney seat of Werriwa, which had been Gough Whitlam's seat from 1952 to 1978.
 He was elected to the Opposition front bench after Labor lost the 1996 election, and became shadow minister for education.
 After the 1998 election he resigned from the front bench following a policy dispute with the opposition leader, Kim Beazley.
 The two became political enemies following this incident.

-The views expressed in Civilising Global Capital (see below) alienated him from many Labor traditionalists, but his aggressive parliamentary style (resembling Keating's one) won him many admirers.
+The views expressed in Civilising Global Capital (see below) alienated him from many Labor traditionalists, but his aggressive parliamentary style (resembling that of Keating) won him many admirers.
 He once referred to Prime Minister John Howard as an "arselicker" and to the Liberal Party frontbench as a "conga line of suckholes".
 He also described U.S. President George W. Bush as "the most incompetent and dangerous president in living memory".

 On politics, Latham commented in 2002: I'm a hater.
 Part of the tribalness of politics is to really dislike the other side with intensity.
 And the more I see of them the more I hate them.
 I hate their negativity.
 I hate their narrowness.
 I hate the way, for instance, John Howard tries to appeal to suburban values when I know that he hasn't got any real answers to the problems and challenges we face.
 I hate the phoniness of that.

-Leader of the Opposition (2003-2005)
+Leader of the Opposition (2003–2005)

 Latham was a strong supporter of Kim Beazley's successor Simon Crean, defending the leader against his critics within the party.
 He called Crean's principal frontbench detractors, Stephen Smith, Stephen Conroy and Wayne Swan "the three roosters".
 When Crean resigned the Labor leadership, Latham contested the ballot for leader against Beazley.
 On 2 December 2003, Latham won the vote for the leadership by 47 votes to 45.
 Kevin Rudd and Julia Gillard were early contenders for the leadership, but both withdrew in favour of Beazley and Latham respectively.
 At age 42, Latham became the youngest leader of the federal parliamentary Labor Party since its first leader Chris Watson, who became leader at age 33 in 1901.
 In his first press conference as leader, Latham championed his belief in a "ladder of opportunity" that would bring prosperity to all Australians.